inclusive-design/wecount.inclusivedesign.ca/src/collections/views/environmental-scan-addressing-inclusionary-practice-in-canadian-ai-firms.md

 title: "Environmental Scan: Addressing Inclusionary Practice in Canadian AI Firms"
 author: Ali Milad
 date: 2020-12-17T18:33:24
-picture: /uploads/callum-wale-hzXtdogKFIE-unsplash-scaled.jpg
+picture: /uploads/graph-1024x497-2.png
-altTag: Abstract Image
+altTag: Count of AI Firms by Type of Service graph
 excerpt: "An overview of key findings from the AI Firm portion of the environmental scan conducted by the We Count team in May 2020. "
 tags: